TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 28/1 Chronicles 28.16.md

 ---

-and the gold by weight for the tables of showbread, for every table; and silver for the tables of silver;
+and the gold by weight for the tables of show bread, for every table; and silver for the tables of silver;